 The cover of the book is my Cosmic Dolphin watercolor, which was originally a commission from a mom who is one of my customers.
 Her first son had died during childbirth.
 She wrote me telling me that she wanted to buy an art piece of mine but that nothing was truly resonating.
 She wanted to get something in honor of her angel baby.
 Her story was so touching that I gifted her a dolphin painting as a tribute to her son after she told me that dolphins kept appearing for them, and she thought it was her son communicating with them.
 I asked her for permission to use it as the cover of my book, and she said of course.

 My future plans for Mothersun is to continue to grow the coloring book, grow my wholesale trucker hat business, and add more home decor products.
 My best seller is my bamboo breastfeeding-friendly tanks, so I will also be adding more screen print designs for this year.

-What in Linsey’s interview most resonates with you?
-Would love to know, please share in the comments below!
+What about Linsey’s interview most resonates with you?
+Would love to know; please share in the comments below!